 It is common for a new battery not charge to 100% straight away.
 This does not mean the battery is faulty - simply turn off the laptop then remove and re-insert the battery and connect to the AC power.
 The battery should then continue to charge.

-Ever completely drain your battery by repeatedly turning your laptop back on after it has shut down due to low battery power.
+Never completely drain your battery by repeatedly turning your laptop back on after it has shut down due to low battery power.

 Doing this will mean that the safety circuit inside your battery pack may lose power and the safety switch may permanently disable the battery.